 How to change cell values from NoData to Zero in ArcGIS

-The #1 reason why you may want to change NoData to zero is because it’s impossible to calculate a NoData value during a mathematical operation.
+The number 1 reason why you may want to change NoData to zero is that it’s impossible to calculate a NoData value during a mathematical operation.

 The way to convert NoData to zero for rasters in ArcGIS are: